Helpful Hints for Brush Cutter Use and Maintenance

 Note that increasing flow and turning the blades too fast can cause permanent damage and create a severe safety hazard!

-Work within your Brush Cutter’s Limits!
+Work Within your Brush Cutter's Limits!

 Do not push the brush cutter excessively to the point it is continuously bogged down or on the edge of bogging as this can create unnecessary heat.
 If the cross-port relief valves are constantly opening, then heat is created and problems will follow.